The Tribe of First Contact

-The Taino are the tribe of first contact and the ones who "discovered" Columbus wandering lost in the ocean in 1492.
-We are also the first to be called "Indian".
+The Island Arawaks were made up of many different tribes that inhabited the Greater and Lesser Antilles.
+These indigenous people are the tribe of first contact and the ones who "discovered" Columbus wandering lost in the ocean in 1492.
+This is the year when he landed on the island of Guanahani.
+One year later, Columbus landed on Boriken aka Puerto Rico for the first time on November 11th, 1493.
+The Taino are also the first to be called "Indian".
 Puerto Rico is currently a commonwealth of the United States and is one of many islands where Arawak "Taino" Native American Indians have survived.
 It is important to understand that Puerto Rican is not a race, it is a nationality.
 Our island has a diverse ethnic makeup of people from many nations that make up the fabric of daily Puerto Rican life.

 ARCHAEOLOGISTS DISCOVER TAINO SETTLEMENTS IN GEORGIA

 Our ancestors were masters of the sea, trading, and warfare.
 We are related to almost all of the original, Arawak speaking, tribes located in Bimini (The Land of Many Lakes) also known as Florida.
 A few years ago archaeologists in the State of Georgia were baffled when they discovered rock carvings with strange symbols and images.
 Theses carvings did not match the iconography of other tribes in the region such as the Cherokee, Muscogee, Hitchiti, Uchee, Choctaw, and Chickasaw.